-Construction is underway for a new research center to serve as the home base for the two newest interdisciplinary institutes at Stanford ChEM-H and the Wu Tsai Neurosciences Institute.
+In 2020, we celebrated the opening of a new research center designed to serve as the home base for the two newest interdisciplinary institutes at Stanford ChEM-H and the Wu Tsai Neurosciences Institute.
 The 235,000 square foot facility will be home to more than 40 laboratories, core research facilities, meeting spaces, and a pub.
 The center will be ideally situated between the School of Engineering, the School of Medicine, and James H. Clark Center, with the School of Humanities and Sciences also nearby.
 Strong connecting pathways between the schools and Bio-X are integral to the design.

 The research center is arranged into two L-shaped wings flanking an oval courtyard.
 Each wing has 4 floors, one below ground and three above, with laboratory, meeting, and communal spaces throughout the buildings.
 The labs are designed to be highly flexible, accommodating a wide variety of research approaches including cell and molecular biology, electrophysiology and behavior, imaging and microscopy, human neuroscience and engineering, and theoretical and computational neuroscience.
 Labs are grouped into neighborhoods of 3-5 labs sharing a common, open lab space adjacent to lab support rooms for specialized equipment and procedures.

-Several key neuroscience cores are planned for the center.
-The neuroscience microscopy core and the gene virus and vector core will be located on site, along with the newly formed neuroscience induced pluripotent stem cell core.
-New cores will be launched when the facility is complete: a human neuroscience core and a sandbox laboratory.
+The center also houses several of our Neuroscience Community Labs.
+The Neuroscience Microscopy Service and the Gene Vector and Virus Core will be located on site, along with the newly formed Koret Human Neuroscience Community Laboratory, Vincent V.C.
+Woo Sandbox Laboratory, Neuroscience Preclinical Imaging Laboratory, and Visualization Laboratory.
 There will be procedure rooms for behavior experiments and an imaging center is planned to accommodate MRI and PET-CT instruments.
 The interdisciplinary neuroscience PhD program administration will have their offices in the center, including a space where graduate students in the program can work and mingle 24/7.
 Finally, the administrative teams for both institutes will reside in the center, with their entrances welcoming the Stanford community to visit, explore, and interact.

 Two key interaction spaces will be the pub and multipurpose room.
 These elements are featured prominently on the northeast entrance to the center.
 We hope to establish a unique eatery on this side of campus, to be open for lunch and dinner, and to be a place to meet with colleagues after work.
 The multipurpose room is inspired by the versatility and scenic views of the Mackenzie Room in Huang Engineering Center, and will be the location for seminars, symposia and colloquia.

-Note that the building design continues to evolve with time, and the final research center may vary from the renderings and floorplan shown.
+Note that the building design evolved with time, and the final research center may vary from the renderings and floorplan shown.